beast-dev/doc/tutorials/influenza_phylodynamics/influenza_phylodynamics_tutorial.md

 To undertake this tutorial, you will need to download three software packages in a format that is compatible with your computer system (all three are available for Mac OS X, Windows and Linux/UNIX operating systems):

 * BEAST - this package contains the BEAST program, BEAUti and a couple of utility programs.
 At the time of writing, the current version is v1.8.4.
-BEAST releases are generally available for download from http://beast.bio.ed.ac.uk/, but the latest release can now be found at https://github.com/beast-dev/beast-mcmc/releases.
+BEAST releases are  available for download from [https://github.com/beast-dev/beast-mcmc/releases].
 * Tracer - this program is used to explore the output of BEAST (and other Bayesian MCMC programs).
 It graphically and quantitively summarizes the empirical distributions of continuous parameters and provides diagnostic information.
 At the time of writing, the current version is v1.6.
 It is available for download from http://beast.bio.ed.ac.uk/.
 * FigTree - this is an application for displaying and printing molecular phylogenies, in particular those obtained using BEAST.
 At the time of writing, the current version is v1.4.2.
 It is available for download from http://tree.bio.ed.ac.uk/.